hwallace17/cs-32-final-project/README.md

 ''' PROJECT: PERFECT MATCH

 The goal of this project is to match users to the college of their dreams.

-The algorithm will search the web for key words associated with colleges that fit into a predefined set of criteria.
-The user will then be asked a series of questions regarding these criteria (e.g. if the criterion is location, the user will be asked whether they prefer a big city or a small city) and the script will input these responses and find the colleges that most closely match their preferences (including % match).
+The first part of this project is data collection.
+We will create a csv file where we match colleges to a lisit of criteria, which we will continue to develop over the timeline of the project.
+To gather data, we will access public csv files to save time and energy.

+The next step is to import all the csv data into a Python, with the help of the Python library pandas.

+The second part of the project is the algorithm.
+The code will ask the user for their preferences for factors related to the college, i.e. size, that are present in the colleges library.
+Then, using the get function Python will run through the list of colleges and append all colleges tha tmatch their preferences to a list.
+Then, by totalling the number of times a college is present in the list and converting this to a percentage, it will output the top five highest matches.

 '''